mstksg/inCode/copy/entries/fixvec.md

 bit of a dirty hack, but it works because `typeOf` doesn't care about the first argument's value...just its type.

-These days, we like to be a bit less embarassing and use something called `Proxy`:
+These days, we like to be a bit less embarrassing and use something called `Proxy`:

 ~~~haskell